QH

 To assist with the transport of heavy loads, four flat wagons were constructed using 'S' steam engine tender underframes and bogies.
 The vehicles were originally classed _Q__ numbers 133 - 136 and were recoded to QH 1 - 4 to make a distinctive group.

-Of interest, the railways created a group of heavy capacity transports during the late 1950's/early 1960's, partly for Hazelwood Power Station construction and the Snowy Mountains scheme in the Kiewa Valley, NSW.
+Of interest, the railways created a group of heavy capacity transports during the late 1950's/early 1960's, partly for Hazelwood Power Station construction and the hydro electric scheme in the Kiewa Valley, NSW.
 As there were a limited number of high capacity bogies, some vehicles were removed from bogies and stored on the ground to allow the others to run.

 QH 1 was unique in construction.
 It featured plain flat sides.
 QH 2 - 4 had the sides strengthened sides at floor level.